 Finally, it’s also important to remember that all of the changes resulting from the COVID-19 pandemic have put a strain on campus resources, including personnel (like custodial services and facilities staff) and material resources (like the availability of tables and other items that would be required for large gatherings).

-In general, we do not expect to ease our current public health safeguards and restrictions this semester.
 We would need herd immunity and significant changes to local, state, and federal restrictions and public health guidance before we could ease campus restrictions.
-We are hopeful that fall 2021 will be more “normal,” but at this point, we do not anticipate easing restrictions before that.
+We are hopeful that fall 2021 will be more “normal.”

 The University’s Interim Meetings and Events Policy states that meetings and events should not take place in person for the time being.
 Events for students may be offered as approved exceptions to the policy, if developed in coordination with the Student Involvement Center and meeting the criteria specified in the policy.
 We've developed more detailed guidance to help students understand what they can and cannot do in person this semester.